General Resort Information

 How can I get my clothes cleaned at the French Quarter?

 There is both a laundry facility and a dry cleaning service available.
 The laundry facility is medium size and is located by the pool.
-Be warned that the washers and dryers here do not accept cash or your room key/charge.
+Be warned that the washers and dryers here do not accept cash.
 They only accept credit or debit cards.
 For dry cleaning, you call the service and they will come and pick up your clothes, clean them and return them for a fee.

 I can walk, but not great distances, and will need a wheelchair for my stay in Disney World.
 Can I rent one for my entire stay at the FQ?